What Is Building Code?

 (i) a floor area where the existing difference in elevation between the adjacent ground level and the floor level is not more than 200 mm, or

-(ii) a normally occupied floor area which is accessible by a passenger type elevator or other platform equipped passenger elevating device from an entrance storey where the existing difference in elevation between the adjacent ground level and the entrance storey level is not more than 200 mm.
+(ii) a normally occupied floor area which is accessible by a passenger type elevator or other platform equipped passenger elevating device from an entrance story where the existing difference in elevation between the adjacent ground level and the entrance story level is not more than 200 mm.

-(4) Except as provided in Sentence (5), where existing interior walls or ceilings or floor assemblies or roof assemblies are substantially removed on any storey in an existing building and new interior walls, ceilings, floor assemblies or roof assemblies are installed, the storey shall be sprinklered if,
+(4) Except as provided in Sentence (5), where existing interior walls or ceilings or floor assemblies or roof assemblies are substantially removed on any story in an existing building and new interior walls, ceilings, floor assemblies or roof assemblies are installed, the story shall be sprinkled if,

-(a) the storey will contain a Group C major occupancy, and
+(a) the story will contain a Group C major occupancy, and

-(b) the building is over 3 storeys in building height.
+(b) the building is over 3 stories in building height.

 (5) Sentence (4) does not apply where the building,